luptak/defi-tool/README.md

 # defi-tool
-Very simple py script to calculate profits from DeFi farms based on APR/APRD/APY and the number of compounds.
+Very simple Python script to calculate profits from DeFi farms based on APR/APRD/APY and the number of compounds.
+No GUI as of yet, but I will probably add it.